axelayala1988/ace/user-skel/repos/hot/hot-appsec/lab-guide/content/04-Davis Security Score/index.md

 ### Analyze changes in Davis Security Score

-The two deployed synthetic tests we deployed started calling the unguard application.
-If you look at the yaml file for the synthetic monitors, you will see that both call the URL *"http://unguard.{{ .Env.INGRESS_DOMAIN }}/ui"* where INGRESS_DOMAIN is an environment variable defined in your Jenkins instance.
-These calls simulate internet exposure of the endpoint.
-This affects the DSS.
-Lets go and check it out:
+The deployed synthetic test we deployed started calling the unguard application.
+For a vulnerability to have internet exposure, the vulnerable entity has to be called by at least two different non private network.
+The calls made by the activegate simulate one endpoint in a non private network.
+So now we also want to simulate the second endpoint.
+Before we do so, lets take a look at a specific vulnerability:

+-- Go to a vulnerability that has no public exposure (which will have it later)

+To simulate the second, open `http://unguard.[<your_VM__IP_adress>].info/ui/`.

+-- Go to the vulnerability and show how the DSS increased